-A DUI attorney will assess your specific case and inform you of any possible consequences.
-An experienced DUI attorney knows the difficult and confusing process of appealing your license suspension from the onset of your case.
+An experienced Atlanta DUI attorney knows the difficult and confusing process of appealing your license suspension from the onset of your case.
+An attorney will assess your specific case and inform you of any possible consequences.

-An attorney will also work to find all possible legal defenses in your case with the hopes of obtaining a complete dismissal of all charges.
-Negotiating an out of court resolution, such as a negotiated plea bargain, may also be the best resolution in your case.
-With the help of an attorney, you can save not just your license, but your precious time and money.
+Atlanta DUI attorneys will also work to find all possible legal defenses in your case with the hopes of obtaining a complete dismissal of all charges.
+Negotiating an out-of-court resolution, such as a negotiated plea bargain, may also be the best resolution in your case.
+With the help of a knowledgeable criminal defense attorney, you can save not just your license, but your precious time and money.

-Sometimes, most importantly, an attorney will make the DUI Case process manageable.
+Sometimes, most importantly, a DUI attorney Atlanta will make the DUI Case process manageable.
 Dealing with the justice system and the DMV is stressful and time-consuming.
 With the help of an experienced DUI Attorney, the process can be less impactful on your life as the case progresses.

 - How much of your practice is devoted to DUI law?

 - How many years of experience do you have handling DUI cases?

 - How familiar are you with relevant courts and DMV offices?